The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 The VT onAir Chapter curates posts in the Southwestern VA region.

-Current Position: State Delegate for District 1 since 1994
+Current Position: State Delegate of District 1 since 1994

 Terry Kilgore served as Chairman of the House Commerce and Labor Committee and is a member of the House Courts of Justice Committee and the House Rules Committee.